-The vast space allotted for passenger privacy in the backseat and the rear-hinged back doors are reminiscent of the past.
+Both the vast space allotted for passenger privacy in the backseat and the rear-hinged back doors are reminiscent of the past.
 Those "suicide doors" permit easier access to the rear compartment and can be closed at the touch of a button so occupants need not suffer the indignity of a wet arm if it happens to be raining.
-Michelin-developed PAX run-flat tires can go at least 100 miles uninflated at a speed of 50 mph.
-Little has changed for 2005.

 Like so many Rolls-Royce sedans before it, the Phantom has a long hood with a short front overhang and long rear overhang.
 The traditional-style upright grille appears to be one of the largest ever; it's made of slim vertical bars and has a mattelike finish.
 Deep-set rectangular headlights sit above large round fog lamps.

 At the touch of a button, the "Spirit of Ecstasy" hood ornament folds down electrically into the body.
 Self-leveling air springs are used at each corner.
 Synchronized wheel centers keep the Rolls-Royce badges on all four wheels upright at all times.
-The Phantom measures 229.7 inches long overall, rides a 140.6-inch wheelbase and stretches 78.3 inches wide.
-The standard wheels measure 21 inches in diameter.
+Standard wheels measure 21 inches in diameter.

 Lush and generous are the bywords for the Phantom's standard five-occupant interior; four-occupant seating with rear bucket seats is available.
 To aid in safety, privacy and social interaction, the backseat occupants sit well back in lounge-shaped seats alongside the C-pillars rather than next to the doors.
 Umbrellas stow in each reverse-opening rear door.

-Front and rear park-distance sensors trigger warnings when the Phantom approaches another vehicle while parking.
+Front and rear park-distance sensors trigger warnings when the Phantom approaches objects while parking.
 A navigation system is standard.
-Rear passengers also enjoy handcrafted folding picnic tables and an available DVD-based video system.
+Rear passengers can also enjoy handcrafted folding picnic tables and an available DVD-based video system.

 Under the Hood